huylys12/smart-lighting-control-system/README.md

 ### Start the Project with Expo
-To start the React Native project with Expo, navigate into your project directory and run the following command:
+To start the React Native project with Expo, navigate into your project directory and run the following commands:

+      npm install
       expo start